 Focus on Mobile AppSec Testing

 The arrival of the CCPA and the bevy of privacy legislation in the works illustrates how data privacy is top of mind for consumers and politicians across the country.
-As a result, mobile app business owners, developers, and security, legal, risk and compliance teams all must be mindful about how those apps collect, transmit and store sensitive data.
+As a result, mobile app organization owners, developers, and security, legal, risk and compliance teams all must be mindful about how those apps collect, transmit and store sensitive data.

 Modern mobile apps today typically collect dozens of points of Personally Identifiable Information (PII), including name, username/password and more, including mobile-specific features like geolocation, device serial number and mobile advertising tracking.
 These organizations must build in privacy and security measures early in the development process and test those mobile apps for privacy and security risks to prevent data exposures.